Asad-Alim/AI-powered-multivendor-e-commerce-platform/README.md

 IntelliMart is a full-stack multivendor marketplace where customers shop from independent vendors, vendors manage their own stores, and admins oversee the entire platform.
 A single customer checkout can span multiple vendors at once — the backend splits the cart into one order per store, charges everything through a single Stripe Checkout Session, and settles each store's ledger independently once payment is confirmed.

-It features real payment processing via Stripe (including subscriptions), AI-powered cross-sell recommendations via the Gemini API, a 10-status order lifecycle with full history tracking, live search autocomplete, and separate dashboards for all three roles.
+It features real payment processing via Stripe (including subscriptions), AI-powered cross-sell recommendations via the Gemini API, an 11-status order lifecycle with full history tracking, live search autocomplete, and separate dashboards for all three roles.

 ---